Frequently Asked Questions

 Groups & Events

 Yes.
 Pool House Lodge was designed for large group gatherings.
 With 7 bedrooms sleeping 20, a private indoor pool, a large two-dishwasher kitchen, 22 private acres, and accessibility features across two floors, it handles multigenerational reunions better than almost any other Hocking Hills property.
+Read our complete Hocking Hills guide →

 Yes.
 The large common spaces, covered outdoor deck, pool, game room, and 22-acre property provide a strong environment for team building and offsite retreats.
 The property can accommodate up to 20 people under one roof, which is rare at this level of comfort.
+Plan your trip with our Hocking Hills guide →

 Yes, though the property is large.
 Couples who book the whole cabin enjoy exclusive use of a private indoor pool, outdoor hot tub, firepit, and 22 secluded acres.
 The setting is quiet and scenic — ideal for a luxury escape.
 See our romantic getaway guide for tips on how to plan the stay.